avasdao/nexajs/web/src/pages/pkg/address.md

 ## Data Schema

-Here is the full data schema for a NexaJS Address.
+Here is the full data schema for a NEXA.js Address.

 ```graphql
 {